bwang1008/BigInt/CONTRIBUTING.md

 - `fuchsia-trailing-return`: conflicts with modernize-use-trailing-return-type
 - `llvm-header-guard`: do not want to expose full path of file
 - `google-runtime-references`: want to pass in a non-const object by reference
+- `fuchsia-overloaded-operator`: BigInt class should be able to overload arithmetic operators

 .clang-format generated via